 I have never met a child who didn’t smile when offered fruit roll ups.
 Sweet and chewy, slightly sticky, they have always been a very popular snack choice with children of all ages.

-Try different fruit combinations.
+Have fun with your flavors and try different fruit combinations.
 Our favorites are mango/guava and blueberry/cherry.
-And you can never go wrong with strawberry.
+And of course, you can never go wrong with strawberry.